 Mary stopped short of the gate.
 The servants’s daughter was in the yard, bending over a puddle of water.
-Beyond her was the goat’s pen and then, in the shade made by the rough timber beams and long grass bundled and placed atop them, the entrance to the house, she saw her cousin.
-Older than she, Mary noticed that her body looked bolder, bigger, thicker.
+Beyond her was the goat’s pen and then, in the shade of the doorway she saw her cousin.
+To Mary, Elizabeth’s body looked bigger than before, thicker, bolder.
 Mary had known her cousin was with child.
 It was talked about.
 It was a scandal to their relatives, the ones that they both loved and hated.
 Elizabeth was old, but God had seen her, so some said.
 And here she was, bending labourously over her basket of dung, lugging it towards the fire in the yard, talking to someone inside the house.
 Tears pricked Mary’s eyes.
 For her cousin, for herself.
 She felt her tears come easier these days.
 Everything was changed now, wasn’t it.

 She felt her own baby move within her.
 That churning, that flipping .
 So close yet so foreign.
 So known and so strange.
 Her baby did not show very much but a little.
 She hadn’t told her older cousin yet.
 She hadn’t told very many people at all.

 Mary looked back at the road and then at Elizabeth again.
 She was hungry.

 The servant girl looked up at the woman at the gate, yelled to her mother who pushed past Elizabeth from inside the house.
 She came to the gate, opening it with great fuss and loud chatter.
 Elizabeth looked up, smiled widely and walked towards them.
 She swayed like a duck.
 Mary smiled at this fullness.